P2 (film): Plot

-Angela Bridges (Rachel Nichols) is a young and beautiful businesswoman who works in a Midtown Manhattan office block and gets stuck working late on Christmas Eve, before leaving to attend a family party.
+Angela Bridges is a young and beautiful businesswoman who works in a Midtown Manhattan office block and is working late on Christmas Eve, before leaving to attend a family party.
 When she reaches the second underground parking level (P2) beneath the office block, she discovers that her car will not start.
-After receiving assistance from a security guard named Thomas Barclay (Wes Bentley) and turning down his offer to spend Christmas with him, she calls for a taxi and waits in the lobby.
+After receiving assistance from a socially awkward security guard named Thomas Barclay and turning down his offer to spend Christmas with him, she calls for a taxi and waits in the lobby.
 When the taxi arrives, she discovers she is locked in the lobby and runs back into the parking garage.
 The taxi leaves without her and the lights soon shut down.
 Angela, guided by the light on her cell phone, wanders around the deserted parking lot.
-Thomas, who is revealed to be psychopathic, drugs her with chloroform and takes her to his office.
+Thomas, who is revealed to be psychotic, drugs her with chloroform and takes her to his office.

-Later, Angela awakens in a haze inside Thomas' office, having been changed into a white dress and high-heels by Thomas and her foot chained to the table.
+Angela awakens in a haze inside Thomas' office, having been changed into a white dress and high-heels by Thomas and her foot chained to the table.
 Thomas tells her that he loves her, despite her "many sins", having obsessively watched and recorded her for some time through the CCTV in the office block.
 Despite Angela's pleas and threats, Thomas continues to hold her against her will, even forcing her to call her family and lie about an illness so that no one will come looking for her.
 Angela tries to escape, but cannot due to Thomas' Rottweiler named Rocky, and is also confined to handcuffs by Thomas.

-Taking Angela to another level of the parking lot, Thomas reveals her co-worker Jim Harper (Simon Reynolds) tied to an office chair.
-Thomas delusively believes Jim is a terrible person after he witnessed him drunkenly grope Angela at an office party, and refuses to listen to or believe Angela's pleas that Jim apologized for his drunken action earlier.
+Taking Angela to another level of the parking lot, Thomas reveals her co-worker Jim Harper tied to an office chair.
+Thomas delusively believes Jim is a terrible person after he witnessed him drunkenly grope Angela at an office party, and refuses to listen to or believe Angela's pleas that Jim apologised for his drunken action earlier.
 Thomas instructs Angela to get back at Jim by hitting him with a flashlight, but ultimately beats Jim himself, and then sadistically rams him into the wall with his car multiple times, killing him.
 Amidst the murder, Angela is able to escape barefoot after ditching her high heels.